-- 20. 20.
-A Record of Proceedings will be maintained for this session and will include:
+- 29. A Record of Proceedings will be maintained for all sessions and will include:

-- a. description of meeting i.e., Special;
+- a) description of meeting i.e., Annual or Special;

-- b. name of the assembly;
+- b) name of the assembly;

-- c. date and location of meeting;
+- c) date and location of meeting;

-- d. the name of the Speaker/Chairperson(s);
+- d) the name of the Speaker/Chairperson(s);

-- e. all the main motions (including mover and seconder), points of order and appeals whether sustained or lost, and all other motions that were not lost or withdrawn;
+- e) all the main motions (including mover and seconder), points of order and appeals whether sustained or lost, and all other motions that were not lost or withdrawn;

-- f. resolutions and votes: and
+- f) resolutions and votes; and

-- g. the hours of meeting and adjournment.
+- g) the hours of meeting and adjournment.